Your web browser is outdated and may be insecure

 Go to Gov.uk for information on how to set up a social enterprise, start your own business and self-assessment tax returns.

-There are no specific legal or professional restrictions to setting up in private practice and offering the services as a registered nurse, nursing associate or midwife.
+There are no specific legal or professional restrictions to setting up in private practice and offering services as a registered nurse, nursing associate or midwife.
 You will remain bound by the standards set by the Nursing and Midwifery Council (NMC) in the Code.

 "You must make sure that any advertisements, publications or published material you produce or have produced for your professional services are accurate, responsible, ethical, do not mislead or exploit vulnerabilities and accurately reflect your relevant skills, experience and qualifications."